pabloprd/quick_gene_expression_analysis/README.md

 and multiple differential pairwise gene expression.
 There are also some plotting functions that include a boxplot, barplots, and a good volcano plot.

+This package also has many other dependencies such as: dplyr, tidyverse, clusterprofiler, org.Hs.eg.db, RColorBrewer, ggrepel, NanoTube, purr, limma, readr, pheatmap, gprofiler2.

 ## Workflow
 - Comparing columns with only 2 variables (Pairwise comparison): sumstats_and_dge(normalized_counts, metadata, "Feature column", "group1", "group2", "Character the sample starts with")